 Work Performance Information

-Any valuable piece of information about the project that is a result of Direct and Manage Project Execution process could be considered work performance information .
-Work performance information provides a sound foundation for project decisions .
+Any valuable piece of information about the project that is a result of Direct and Manages Project Execution process could be considered work performance information.
+Work performance information provides a sound foundation for project decisions.

-- Project Management Information System : (PMIS ) The project management information system is an important tool to know for the exam .It provides access to tools such as scheduling tools , a work authorization system , a configuration management system , or interfaces to other online automated systems .
-The PMIS is sometimes cosidered to be an enterprise environmental factor since it is a part of the environment in which the project is performed .
+The project management information system is an important concept to know for the exam.It provides access to tools such as scheduling tools, a work authorization system, a configuration management system, or interfaces to other online automated systems.
+The PMIS is sometimes considered to be an enterprise environmental factor since it is a part of the environment in which the project is performed.

-This tool is used throughout the PMBOK guide .
-Expert judgement could be used from within the organization , from paid consultants , or from any other person whenever project managers and team members dont have sufficient expertise .
-However , as PMP aspirants , you would need to understand that this tool is highly favoured and very commonly found on planning processes .
+This concept is used throughout the PMBOK® Guide.
+The expert judgment could be used from within the organization, from paid consultants or from any other person whenever project managers and team members don’t have sufficient expertise.
+However, as PMP® aspirants, you would need to understand that this tool is highly favored and very commonly found on planning processes.

-Updates are yet another tool which is commonly used througout the PMBOK guide .
-Updates to plans come out of planning , executing , monitoring and controlling processes.
-Updates in a project are a common occurance .
+Updates are yet another concept that is commonly used throughout the PMBOK® Guide.
+Updates to plans come out of planning, executing, and monitoring and controlling processes.
+Updates in a project are a common occurrence.

-PMP aspirants should study the inputs , tools and techniques & outputs(ITTO's) of each process as they are an important study topic for the PMP certification exam .
-Some of the ITTO's are referenced repeatedly throughout the PMBOK guide .
-Studying these commonly used ITTO's of various processes initially , could help PMP aspirants in reducing the time required to study the processes in each knowledge area .
+Some of the ITTO's are referenced repeatedly throughout the PMBOK® Guide.
+Studying these commonly used ITTO's of various processes initially could help PMP® aspirants in reducing the time required to study the processes in each knowledge area.

 PMP and PMBOK are registered trademarks of the Project Management Institute, Inc.